IN VITRO FERTILIZATION

 - Using eggs, sperm or embryos from a known or anonymous donor

-- Using a gestational carrier, who is a woman who will carry the pregnancy if the female partner is not able to do so.
+- Using a gestational carrier – a woman who will carry the pregnancy if the female partner is not able to do so

-Your physician along with your fertility care team will recommend a course of treatment that is unique to you, based on your medical history, and diagnostic testing results.
-Sometimes, the recommended type of IVF treatment you have may change as time goes on due to a variety of factors including past cycles, egg quality and how well your body responded to the medications.
+Your physician along with your fertility care team will recommend a course of treatment that is unique to you, based on your medical history and diagnostic testing results.
+Sometimes the recommended type of IVF treatment you have may change over time due to a variety of factors including past cycle response, egg quality, and medication response.

 Preparing for your IVF cycle

-In preparation for an IVF cycle, you and your partner will need some pre-cycle testing.
-There are several different types of testing that may be performed
+In preparation for an IVF cycle, you and your partner will undergo pre-cycle testing.
+Here are some basic tests that will likely be performed:

 - Blood tests for both male and female partner

-- Transvaginal ultrasound with an evaluation of the uterine cavity
+- Transvaginal ultrasound for an evaluation of the uterine cavity and ovaries for the female partner

-Once the diagnostic testing has been performed, your doctor will review your test results and plan your treatment protocol.
-Your IVF Coordinator will be communicating with you frequently to answer any questions and make sure you completely understand your medications.
+Once the diagnostic testing has been completed, your doctor will review your test results and plan your treatment protocol.
+You will be connected with an IVF Coordinator, who will be communicating with you frequently to answer any questions, create a calendar for your IVF cycle, and ensure you understand your medications.

-A normal ovulation cycle typically produces one mature egg per month.
+A normal, unmedicated, ovulation cycle typically produces one mature egg per month.
 In an IVF cycle, the goal is to generate as many mature eggs as possible.

-In the IVF stimulation phase, injectable medications are used for approximately 8 to 14 days to stimulate the ovaries.
-These medications are based from Follicle Stimulating Hormone (FSH) and Luteinizing Hormone (LH), which are hormones the body already uses for ovulation.
+In the IVF stimulation phase, injectable medications are used for approximately 10 to 14 days to stimulate the ovaries.
+These medications are based on Follicle Stimulating Hormone (FSH) and Luteinizing Hormone (LH), which are hormones the body already uses for ovulation.

-The stimulation phase ends with a trigger shot that causes developing follicles to mature and also triggers ovulation.
-Timing of this injection is very important to have as many mature eggs as possible for the scheduled retrieval.
+The stimulation phase ends with a “trigger shot” that causes developing follicles to mature.
+Timing of this injection is very important in order to have as many mature eggs as possible for the scheduled retrieval.

-Approximately 36 hours after your final trigger shot, we’ll have you come to either our Greenville or Columbia office for the retrieval at one of our state-of-the-art IVF labs.
+Approximately 36 hours after your final trigger shot, you will present for your egg retrieval at one of our state-of-the-art IVF labs in either Greenville, Columbia, or the Lowcountry offices.

 During the egg retrieval procedure, you will be given some sedation to keep you comfortable.
-Your physician will use the ultrasound to look at the ovaries in order to aspirate the eggs from each mature follicle inside ovary.
-The fluid containing the eggs will be carefully passed to the embryologist inside the In Vitro Fertilization (IVF) lab to identify each egg with the microscope.
+Your physician will use the transvaginal ultrasound to assess the ovaries and aspirate the eggs from each follicle inside the ovaries.
+The fluid containing the eggs will be carefully passed to the embryologist inside the IVF lab in order to identify each egg under the microscope.

-Some women have minimal discomfort after the procedure and will return to work the next day.
-Since you’ve been given sedation, you will need a family member to bring you to the procedures and drive you home afterwards.
-The nurse and physician will give you instructions before you leave.
+It is typical to have minimal discomfort after the procedure, and given that you will be receiving anesthesia, we recommend you take the day off of work on the day of your egg retrieval.
+Since you will have received sedation, you will need a family member to bring you to the procedure and drive you home afterwards.
+Most patients feel well enough to return to work the next day, while others may experience bloating or discomfort for a few days after.
+The clinical team will give you instructions before you leave.

 Development of the Embryos